 The BIG issue here is the number one consumed grain is wheat, which has a multitude of issues in and of itself.

 It is rare that a problem is as simple as saying grains are inflammatory, however, that is not enough.
 There are a couple of reasons increasing your grain (specifically wheat) consumption is bad.
-The first reason, our wheat today is not the same wheat that even your parents parents use to eat.
+The first reason, our wheat today is not the same wheat that even your parent’s parents use to eat.
 The vast majority of the wheat on the market today are called dwarf wheat, they are a wheat that has been genetically manipulated to be more hearty and yield more wheat per crop season.
 It was such an advancement that it won the Nobel prize in the 50’s.
 However, this advancement did indeed feed the world as it was intended, but it came with some side effects that we are just now beginning to really understand the effects of.
-Mainly, they are significantly more starchy then its predecessor and there by increases its glycemic load and triggering inflammatory cytokines.
-“Food for thought” Two pieces of bread raises your blood glucose by more then 2 tablespoons of table sugar.
+Mainly, they are significantly more starchy than its predecessor and thereby increases its glycemic load and triggering inflammatory cytokines.
+“Food for thought” Two pieces of bread raises your blood glucose by more than 2 tablespoons of table sugar.
 Secondly, GLUTEN, GLUTEN, GLUTEN!
 Gluten has got a bad rap as of late and rightfully so.
 You will find many naysayers online that will claim gluten is not a problem unless you have Celiac disease.
-However, on the contrary significant evidence dating back 20 years supports that Gluten is in fact inflammatory to the vast majority of the population not just patients with Celiac disease.
+However, on the contrary, significant evidence dating back 20 years supports that Gluten is, in fact, inflammatory to the vast majority of the population not just patients with Celiac disease.

 The diet I recommend in my office is a Paleo / Mediterranean Diet in most cases.
 As always, consult with your doctor to determine what diet is best for you.
 Both of these lifestyles are proponents of whole foods, vegetables, fruits, nuts, seeds berries, good fats and animal proteins.
 The concept here is if you can hunt, grow or gather the food you are eating then you can eat it.
 If it’s made in a factory and only resembles food, it’s not food, so stay away from it!